ashraf789/Software-design-patterns/README.md

 It's not a finished design that can be directly transformed into source code.
 Rather, It is a description or template for how to solve a problem that can be used in many different situations.

-<strong> Design patterns is not mandatory.
-It represents the best practices used by experienced object-oriented software developers.</strong>
+<strong> Design patterns are not mandatory rather it represents the best practices used by experienced object-oriented software developers.</strong>

 ## Types of design pattersn
 * Creational design patterns